-Football is the American pastime.
-It is one of the most common sports played by children across the United States, and is the most highly watched sport on network television in the USA.
-There is a football program at virtually every secondary school in the country, and young men line up by the dozens to get in line for a chance on the field.
+Football is one of America’s favorite pastimes.
+It is also one of the most common sports played by high school and college athletes across the country.
+There is a football program at virtually every secondary school in the US, and young players line up by the dozens to get in line for a chance on the field.

 • Traumatic injuries: This refers to any sudden injury that can lead to significant and even long-term pain.
 The most common types of traumatic injuries are knee injuries, including tears to the ACL/PCL, which are ligaments in the knee, as well as to the menisci, which are the cartilage the knee joints.
 Also exceedingly common are shoulder injuries, including injuries to the ligaments and tendons of the shoulder, as well as dislocation.

-• Concussion: This is a traumatic injury to the head that can result in disorientation, headaches, dizziness, nausea, extreme fatigue, difficulty concentrating and blurry vision.
-Learn more about PT Solutions Concussion Centers.
+• Concussion: This is a traumatic injury to the head that can result in disorientation, headaches, dizziness, nausea, extreme fatigue, difficulty concentrating, and blurry vision.
+Learn more about concussions at our PT Solutions Concussion Centers.

 • Overuse injuries: These injuries develop over time, often coming on gradually and then becoming more severe.
 Overuse injuries typically include issues like low-back pain, as well as some development of knee pain.